benfaerber/dungeness/README.md

 ## Creating Routes

 All routes have a method, a name and a handler.
-The name is the path the route can be request on.
+The name is the path the route can be requested on.
 A handler is a function with the following signature:
 `fn(Request) -> Response`

 Routes can be created using the various route factories found in the `app` namespace.